Childproofing your home

 According to the NHS, your baby should always sleep in the same room as you for the first six months.

 There are a few baby sleep guidelines to follow, to keep your little one as safe as possible, such as always placing your baby on their back to sleep, and keeping their head uncovered from bedding.
-Find out more by visiting Safe sleeping: how to reduce the risk of SIDS for your baby.

 - Keep the cot away from blind cords, wires and plugs.